 Getting support after experiencing recurrent miscarriage

 You might find it helpful to read our leaflet on recurrent miscarriage.
 You may find comfort from reading others’ stories of recurrent loss, and we’ve shared some of these below.
-You may choose to share your feelings with others in our online forum, which has a section for recurrent miscarriage.
+You may choose to share your feelings with others in our online forum, which has a dedicated board for recurrent miscarriage.